Golden Globes fashion both unexpected and mundane

 Sarah Jessica Parker’s Princess Leia hair.
 Ruth Negga’s space-age silver gown.
-Evan Rachel Woods in a boyish-yet-feminine tuxedo.
+Evan Rachel Wood in a boyish-yet-feminine tuxedo.

 While largely a snooze, the red carpet fashion from Sunday’s Golden Globes in Beverly Hills, California, did have its unexpected moments, along with some classic Hollywood style with modern twists.